 How Does Adderall Affect the Heart?

 While many of the side effects of Adderall use are not something that the common person with an Adderall prescription needs to worry about, one danger of using Adderall that a person should definitely keep an eye on is how the medication affects a person’s heart.
 This is because using Adderall increases a person’s heart rate.
+Abusing Adderall can increase the heart rate even more which can lead to a heart attack or heart damage.

 Does Adderall raise blood pressure too, you might ask?
 The answer to this question is yes, it does.
 That’s why it’s important for anyone that takes Adderall to monitor his or her own blood pressure and heart health.
 Reckless use of Adderall without monitoring one’s blood pressure and heart rate can cause a person to experience heart palpitations and, in extreme cases, a heart attack or stroke.